kandoo/beehive/Docs/helloworld.md

 1> hello 1st name (3)!
 ```

-Note that "1st name" and "2nd name" are handled by different bees.
+Note that "1st name" and "2nd name" are handled by different bees,
+and each bee maintains its own isolated counter in its dictionary.

 In our example, we made the application persisent and transactional:
 ```go